All About Accruals

 - Members will receive a periodic personal electronic account statement if enrolled with pertinent information based on activity registered during the previous period.

-- If any airline involuntarily reroutes an EarlyReturns® member's Frontier (or Frontier codeshare) segment(s) to another carrier as a result of a non-weather related irregular operations situation, the passenger may receive EarlyReturns® credit for the originally scheduled Frontier flight, including all applicable codeshares.
+- If any an EarlyReturns® member's Frontier (or Frontier codeshare) segment(s) are involuntarily rerouted to another airline as a result of a non-weather related irregular operations situation, the passenger may receive EarlyReturns® credit for the originally scheduled Frontier flight, including all applicable codeshares.
 EarlyReturns® members may request flight mileage credit by contacting the EarlyReturns® service center.

 - If, for any reason, miles have not been credited to a new or existing member's account, the member may claim the retroactive mileage credit up to 180 days after the flight or service concerned.
 A copy of the ticketed passenger receipt and boarding passes must support such claims, or receipts in case of retroactive non-air travel partner credit requests.
 It is the responsibility of the Member to retain receipts, boarding passes, and other proofs of purchase until mileage credit is posted and appears on the Member's account statement.
 To request mileage credit for completed travel, click here.